mattmcfad/FE-Dev-Interviews/README.md

 * What have you been up to since X?
 * What side projects have you been working on?
 * How do you indulge yourself in the industry?
 How do you stay current?
-* Why did you take a Web Development bootcamp after a Comp Sci Degree?
+* Why did you take a web development bootcamp after a Comp Sci Degree?
 * What about CompanyXYZ interests you?
 * Why do you think you'd be a good fit?
 * What is your biggest character strength and weakness?
 * If you could work for any company, which would it be and why?
+* Where do you want to be in 5 years?
 * What music do you listen to? - They replied with yeah we play X here in the office.

 ## Technical questions